Windows Server Backup vs Cloud Backup: What MSPs Need to Know

 - Development or test environments where full enterprise backup is unnecessary

-- Centralised management: Single console for managing backup across multiple servers and clients
+- Centralised management: Single console for monitoring and managing backup across multiple servers and clients without individual server logins

-- Monitoring and alerting: Proactive notification when backups fail, with dashboards showing backup status across all protected systems
+- Proactive monitoring and alerting: Notification when backups fail, with dashboards showing status across all protected systems

-- Flexible retention: Granular retention policies per backup set, supporting both operational recovery and long-term compliance retention
+- Flexible retention: Granular retention policies per backup set, supporting both operational recovery and compliance requirements

-For MSPs: Windows Server Backup in Client Environments
+For MSPs: Assessing Windows Server Backup in Client Environments

 When taking on a new client, it is common to find WSB in use — sometimes configured and running, sometimes not running at all.
-Assessing the existing backup situation, identifying the gaps, and migrating to a managed solution is a straightforward value-add.
+Assessing the existing backup situation, identifying the gaps, and migrating to a managed cloud solution is a straightforward value-add conversation.

 Key things to check when assessing an existing WSB setup: